 - contact with a child,

-you may have to complete a parenting education course before you can get a court date for your family management conference.
+If you have to take the course, you have to show the registry that you’ve completed it before you can get a court date for your family management conference.

 You don't need to take this course for protection orders, priority parenting matters, consent orders, or case management orders.
-It's also not necessary if you need to prevent children from being relocated or you want the court to enforce a court order or filed agreement.
+It's also not necessary if:

 - you don't have access to the Internet to take the online course,